circonus/docs/content/contribution-guidelines.md

 ## Project Organization

-Circonus Docs uses a website framework called [Hugo](https://gohugo.io/documentation/).
-With Hugo, raw content is located under the `content` directory.
+Circonus Docs uses a website framework called [Hugo](https://gohugo.io/documentation/) which builds HTML pages from content markdown files.
+All raw content is located under the `content` directory.
 Here, the top-level directories correspond to Circonus' main products.
 Each of these products is then further nested into logical sections.

 ### Adding a Section

 To add a section, create a directory containing an `_index.md` file.
 The directory name should correspond to the desired section title, with all letters lowercased and spaces converted to hyphens.

-The `_index.md` file defines a section and allows for the specification of yaml front matter (metadata).
-Front matter should contain the official section title as well as a weight specifying the appearance order in relation to sibling sections.
-Here is front matter within an `_index.md` file for a project named "Tutorials":
+The `_index.md` file defines a section and allows for specification of yaml front matter (metadata) for the section.
+Front matter should contain the official section title as well as a weight indicating the appearance order in relation to sibling sections.
+Here is front matter within an `_index.md` file for a project named
+"Tutorials":

 ```
 ---